 Typical power inverter switches can withstand a short circuit for a few microseconds; therefore, the overload circuit must have a relatively short detection window.
-Because the SINC filter can respond to a step input within three decimation cycles, a response within 3 µs is possible using a decimation rate of 10, as shown in Figure 9.
-The SINC filter also filters out inverter switching noise, as shown in Figure 10.
+Because the SINC filter can respond to a step input within three decimation cycles, a response within 3 µs is possible using a decimation rate of 10, as shown in Figure 15.
+The SINC filter also filters out inverter switching noise, as shown in Figure 16.
 In this figure, a 10 A peak test waveform has injected 16 A noise pulses of 1.5 µs duration and 16 A overload pulses of 40 µs duration.
 The filter rejects the short noise pulses, but the circuit detects the 16 A overload pulses.
 The maximum and minimum trip levels in this test are at secondary SINC outputs corresponding to ±16 A.

-A faster response is possible at a lower decimation rate, but as seen from FigureFigure 11, the secondary SINC output exceeds the trip levels even for a simple sinusoidal test current of ±10 A. The higher SINC filter noise at a decimation rate of 5 generates multiple false trip signals.
-Figure 12 illustrates the SNR at high (10) and low (5) decimation rates and the noise margin for the trip signal.
+A faster response is possible at a lower decimation rate, but as seen from Figure 17, the secondary SINC output exceeds the trip levels even for a simple sinusoidal test current of ±10 A. The higher SINC filter noise at a decimation rate of 5 generates multiple false trip signals.
+Figure 18 illustrates the SNR at high (10) and low (5) decimation rates and the noise margin for the trip signal.

 The secondary output glitch filter rejects short overload trips by eliminating trips with durations less than a minimum count (LCNT) with a trip count window (WCNT).
-Figure 13 illustrates how the glitch filter eliminates the spurious overload that is triggered when the decimation rate is 5; however, there is an additional three cycle delay in the response time.
+Figure 19 illustrates how the glitch filter eliminates the spurious overload that is triggered when the decimation rate is 5; however, there is an additional three cycle delay in the response time.
 Therefore, there is no reduction in response time from the lower decimation rate.
 The figure illustrates the ability of the filter to reject short noise pulses on the analog input.
 In this example, the noise pulse is 1.5 µs in duration.